2018 to 2020:

 "The forthcoming domestic violence bill is due to consider the Victorian Offences Against the Person Act, which criminalizes women in this way.
 Repealing it would lay the foundation for a modern medical approach to abortion across the UK, including in Northern Ireland, which could put women’s safety at the heart of future legislation."

 The British Pregnancy Advisory Service is one of the UK's biggest abortion providers.
 They sent the following communiqué to all Britain’s MPs:

-"I would like to stress that I am asking that you back moves to decriminalise abortion in Northern Ireland, as supported by medical experts and human rights bodies, NOT for a referendum nor an extension of the 1967 Abortion Act.
-Both these proposed solutions have been explicitly REJECTED by Northern Ireland civil society groups and medical organisations."
+"I would like to stress that I am asking that you back moves to decriminalize abortion in Northern Ireland, as supported by medical experts and human rights bodies, NOT for a referendum nor an extension of the 1967 Abortion Act.
+Both these proposed solutions have been explicitly REJECTED by Northern Ireland civil society groups and medical organizations."
 4

 The following information sources were used to prepare and update the above